Tesla Cybertruck Buying Guide 2026: US & Canada Prices, Trims & Range

 The 2026 US lineup: three trims, pricing and how to choose

-In early 2026 Tesla reshuffled the Cybertruck lineup.
-The attention-grabbing single-motor rear-wheel-drive long-range version (which dipped as low as the low $60,000s) was sold only briefly before being pulled — the cheap version lasted about 10 days on the market before a price hike ended it.
+In February 2026 Tesla reshuffled the Cybertruck lineup.
+The attention-grabbing single-motor rear-wheel-drive entry trim was cancelled outright — it was offered only briefly before being pulled.
 The US market now offers just three trims, all all-wheel drive:

 All three share the same roughly 123 kWh structural battery pack, so range differences are small.
 The real gaps are in power, comfort features, and tow limits.
 My advice is blunt: tight budget, take the Dual Motor base — it drives no differently in any meaningful way from the version that costs $20,000 more.
 Want the rear screen and air suspension for both comfort and bragging rights, go Premium.
 Chasing pure acceleration and treating it as a big toy, then consider the Cyberbeast.